-If there is no contracted provider available within the service area, the PCP may refer the member to a non-contracted provider within the service area.
-The process for making these referrals is for the PCP to complete a Referral Consultation Request Form, sending one copy to the referral provider and one copy to the Alliance.
+If there is no contracted provider available within the service area, the PCP may refer the member to a noncontracted provider within the service area.
+The process for making these referrals is for the PCP to complete an Authorization Request Form, sending one copy to the referral provider and one copy to the Alliance for out-of-network and/or non-contracted providers.

-The Alliance must review and approve referrals to out-of-service-area providers before the service can be provided.
+The Alliance must review and approve referrals to out-of-network providers before the service can be provided.
 This is called an Authorized Referral.
-The process for these referrals is for the PCP to complete and submit an Authorization Request form to the Alliance
+The process for these referrals is for the PCP to complete and submit an Authorization Request form to the Alliance.

-Members with a CCS-eligible condition must always be referred to a CCS paneled provider for their CCS-eligible condition.
+Members with a CCS-eligible condition must always be referred to a CCS paneled provider for their CCSeligible condition.
 These requests must be authorized by the Alliance.

-In the event of an urgent/emergent medical situation outside of the Alliance service area, the facility providing the service is required to contact the Alliance within one business day to confirm eligibility and service authorization.
+In the event of an urgent/emergent medical situation outside of the Alliance network, the facility providing the service is required to contact the Alliance within one business day to confirm eligibility and service authorization.